jdx/mise/docs/node.md

 The following are instructions for using the node rtx core plugin.
 This is used when there isn't a git plugin installed named "node".

-If you want to use [asdf-node](https://github.com/asdf-vm/asdf-nodejs) or [rtx-node](https://github.com/rtx-plugins/rtx-nodejs) then use `rtx plugins install node URL`.
+If you want to use [asdf-nodejs](https://github.com/asdf-vm/asdf-nodejs) or [rtx-node](https://github.com/rtx-plugins/rtx-nodejs) then run `rtx plugins install node GIT_URL`.

-The code for this is inside of the rtx repository at [`./src/plugins/core/node.rs`](https://github.com/jdxcode/rtx/blob/main/src/plugins/core/node.rs).
+The code for this is inside the rtx repository at [`./src/plugins/core/node.rs`](https://github.com/jdxcode/rtx/blob/main/src/plugins/core/node.rs).

 ## Usage